-Overview of federated identity credentials in Azure Active Directory
+Overview of federated identity credentials in Microsoft Entra ID

-Traditionally, developers use certificates or client secrets for their application's credentials to authenticate with and access services in Azure AD.
-To access the services in their Azure AD tenant, developers have had to store and manage application credentials outside Azure, introducing the following bottlenecks:
+Traditionally, developers use certificates or client secrets for their application's credentials to authenticate with and access services in Microsoft Entra ID.
+To access the services in their Microsoft Entra tenant, developers have had to store and manage application credentials outside Azure, introducing the following bottlenecks:

 - A maintenance burden for certificates and secrets.

 - Certificates expiring and service disruptions because of failed authentication.

 Federated identity credentials are a new type of credential that enables workload identity federation for software workloads.
 Workload identity federation allows you to access Microsoft Entra protected resources without needing to manage secrets (for supported scenarios).

 You create a trust relationship between an external identity provider (IdP) and an app in Microsoft Entra ID by configuring a federated identity credential.
 The federated identity credential is used to indicate which token from the external IdP should be trusted by your application.
 After that trust relationship is created, your software workload can exchange trusted tokens from the external identity provider for access tokens from the Microsoft identity platform.
 Your software workload then uses that access token to access the Microsoft Entra protected resources to which the workload has been granted access.
 This eliminates the maintenance burden of manually managing credentials and eliminates the risk of leaking secrets or having certificates expire.
 For more information and supported scenarios, see workload identity federation.

 Set up federated identity credentials through Microsoft Graph

 The federatedIdentityCredential resource represents the configuration of a federated identity credential via Microsoft Graph.
 The following properties are the building blocks of federated identity credentials:

 - audiences — The audience that can appear in the external token.
 This field is mandatory and should be set to